 An Optional Specialization for Criminal Justice Majors

-Students of computer forensics must be constantly aware of a legal landscape that can change at any moment and must be sufficiently trained to apply the correct rules when collecting digital evidence to ensure its admissibility in a court trial.
+Criminal justice professionals must be constantly aware of a legal landscape that can change at any moment and must be sufficiently trained to apply the correct rules when collecting digital evidence to ensure its admissibility in a court trial.

-Courses in this specialization currently include:
+Courses in this specialization: